brandur/sorg/content/fragments-drafts/smartphone-cameras.md

 I still remember a time when phone cameras were about 50 by 100 pixels in resolution, and so embarassingly bad that you wouldn't show one to your most ardent supporters.
-Not only have those times passed, but these days they're nothing more than a distant memory.
+Not only have those times passed, but they're so far removed from today's reality that they're nothing more than a mildly interesting historical footnote.

 There are some enthusiasts like myself who will need to have their "real" (i.e. non-smartphone) cameras ripped from